tshaiman/FileAnalysisService/README.md

 * ServiceBus current implemenation is BlockingQueue but its easier to migrate to real service bus such as kafka
 * An 'Orchestrator' class is used as Coordinator for building and running the pipeline
 * The Orchestractor is also responsible from controlling when a flow is completed (unlike polling/asking)
+* Configuration is in YAML format , as this is becoming the standard in kubernetes.

 ![Alt text](images/arch.png?raw=true "architecture")